 A rate notice may contain some or all the following rates and charges.
 Further details on the charges outlined are included in the current year's Budget and Operational Plan - Revenue Statement.

-For further details on the calculation of this levy contact Council.
+Contact Council for further details on the calculation of this levy.

 Each property is placed in a differential rating category for calculating the general rate.
 Differential rating categories are explained further in the Revenue Statement.